addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/migration-guide.md

 | AEPIdentity |AEPEdgeIdentity |
 | AEPMedia | AEPEdgeMedia |

-Refer [configure and setup Media for Edge Network](../media-for-edge-network/index.md) to learn more.
+Refer to the guide on how to [configure and setup Media for Edge Network](../media-for-edge-network/index.md) to learn more.

 ## Install extensions